htarold/free_ranger/readme.md

 apart, you should be able to see the signal appearing at J1:2 after 0.5ms, and there should be a dozen or so cycles of about 0.5Vp-p amplitude.

+See also the included scope traces.

+# Thanks
+If you build one, I would be happy to hear from you: htarold@gmail.com

+Thanks.